juancarlospaco/awesome-streaming-tools/README.md

 that adds extra features to Twitch stream chats like animated emotes and more, is very popular on streams, if you dont understand why a lot of people on your chat types `monkaS` is probably that you need this browser extension, you can also add you own customized animated emotes for your chat, also supports not-animated emotes, its free $0 cost.

+## TwitchRoulette

+[TwitchRoulette](https://twitchroulette.net) Spin the wheel and match with a random streamer with no viewers.
+Say hi!
+Make new Friends!.

 ## LiberaPay